Financial Statement Analysis for Your Small Business Firm

 Get up to speed on the financial statements that you or your financial professional will generate for your business firm.
 These financial statements will help you determine your firm's financial position at a given point in time, as well as over a period of history, and your cash position at any point in time.

 Many small businesses fail because the owner doesn't keep tabs on the firm's cash flow and financial position.
 If you understand financial statements, you can prevent this from happening in your business.

+The income statement, also called the profit and loss statement, serves as the principle statement for measuring your firm's profitability over a period of time.
 You'll develop the income statement in a step-by-step process starting with the amount of revenue your company has earned.

 Subtract each item your firm has expensed from the revenue, to arrive at your profit or loss.
 You can prepare income statements by month if you desire that frequency of information.
 For tax purposes, you need to have your income statement show information for the entire tax year.

 Statement of Retained Earnings

 The statement of retained earnings is the second financial statement you prepare in the accounting cycle.
 After you find your profit or loss figure from your income statement, prepare this statement to find your total retained earnings to date and how much you have available if you choose to pay out money to investors in dividends, if any.
 Then, transfer your total retained earnings to the balance sheet.